Step 1 - Setup Mouse & Keyboard

 It is important you follow these steps in the order they are written, otherwise you will likely run into problems.
 It's not difficult but the instructions are very specific, so be sure to take your time.
 If you have used the previous Zen MK system, you should start again as none of the previous settings are compatible - but you won't be sorry!

 DO NOT have any scripts or GamePacks enabled until you are happy with your Mouse & Keyboard setup and performance (disabled = press the memory slot button until the Zen gearhead logo is on the OLED screen), and remember, if your mouse ever disconnects, glitches or becomes unresponsive, simply tap Zen's reset button to resync.

-The new Zen 2.1.0 Beta has a huge list of new Mouse & Keyboard features, including a whole new Ballistic Curve engine, giving greater mouse translation accuracy than ever before, multiple profiles for HIP, ADS, and 4 AUX, multiple keybinds with advanced scripting, an updated Game Profiles system, plus a major design overhaul with a ton of updates and fixes.
+The new Zen 2.1.0 Beta has a huge list of new Mouse & Keyboard features, including an updated Ballistic Curve engine, giving greater mouse translation accuracy than ever before, multiple profiles for HIP, ADS, and 4 AUX, multiple keybinds with advanced scripting, an updated Game Profiles system, plus a major design overhaul with a ton of updates and fixes.

 Powered MK Switch Advantages:

-- Connect one MK to both Cronus Zen and PC at the same time
+- Connect one Mouse/Keyboard/Controller to both Cronus Zen and PC at the same time

 - Quickly switch to ZEN for live in-game tuning

 - Quickly switch to PC for Tuning/Mapping/Export/Import

 - Easy setup for Windows PC gaming use